Assam government for specific policy measures to check minority population growth: CM | Science-Environment

 ''This is not a political issue, but simply about the well-being of our mothers and sisters and above all, the well-being of the community,'' the CM asserted.

-Sarma said he is in constant touch with the leaders of the Muslim community, and the chief minister will hold consultations with several organisations next month to create some kind of leadership within the community.
+Sarma said he is in constant touch with the leaders of the Muslim community, and he will hold consultations with several organisations next month to create some kind of leadership within the community.

 ''Our policy parameters will include some incentives for the community like free education for girls till the university level, financial inclusion for minority women, reservation in panchayats and government jobs, and establishment of colleges and universities for women in minority areas,'' he said.